Gothyoba/penguinia/README.md

 Penguinia currently limits the player to a 3 by 3 grid, however this grid will expand in the next few updates.

-Note: This game only works with python version 3.10 and above as well as the corresponding version of numpy.
+Note: This game requires python version 3.10 and above as well as the corresponding version of numpy.

 Have fun playing Penguinia!